cloud-native-toolkit/inventory-kafka-nodejs/README.md

   Follow the Instructions at the following link to setup [Confluent](https://github.ibm.com/ben-cornwell/confluent-operator).

-  Be sure to record the `global.sasl.plain.username` and `global.sasl.plain.password` for the `Secret Creation` step below.
+  Be sure to record the `global.sasl.plain.username` and `global.sasl.plain.password` from the `values` file in the `confluent-operator` directory for the `Secret Creation` step below.

   Once the operator has finished installing, copy the `confluentCA.key` and `confluentCA.pem` and move it to a convient location for you to access.
 Both will be needed for the `Secret Creation` step as well.